ENCODE-DCC/encoded/README.rst

 ENCODE Metadata Database
 ========================

 *Note: the default Mac python doesn't seem to work.
-You might want to install Python with Homebrew and you may need to sintall one of more of (using homebrew): libxml2 libxslt freetype openssl ncurses libjpeg.*
+You might want to install Python with Homebrew and you may need to sintall one of more of (using homebrew): libxml2 libxslt freetype openssl libjpeg.*

 First run buildout::